Updated: 2 days ago

 Search for "STEM Projects for Kids" and this classic craft stick catapult design pops up everywhere, and for good reason!
 It's easy to build, easy to find bulk materials, and it works well with a wide age range.
 What could be made better?

-I've had over a decade of experience creating project-based curriculum for kids, and I see three small but impactful things that can be improved:
+I see three small but impactful things that can be improved:

 Build with the right sized craft sticks (see materials).